During a campfire ban, smoking is restricted in all public areas of a park or protected area. Please read this Information Bulletin.

 Old Man Lake Provincial Park

-The park contains natural grasslands located on the south-facing slopes which are frequented by moose and deer.
+The park contains natural grasslands located on the south-facing slopes that are frequented by moose and deer.
 Recreational use in the park includes canoeing, hiking, and wildlife viewing.

 Park Size: 326 hectares